WiproOpenSource/openbdre/workflow.md

 EndNode : The end node is the end for a workflow job, it indicates that the workflow job has completed successfully.
 When a workflow job reaches the end it finishes successfully (SUCCEEDED).
 KillNode : The kill node allows a workflow job to terminate.
 When a workflow job reaches the kill it finishes in error (KILLED).
 If one or more actions started by the workflow job are executing when the kill node is reached, the actions will be killed.
 InitJobNode : The actual execution of job starts from this node.
 This is the node from which the process begins and the start node points to this node.
 The InitJobNode must run successfully before the beginning of any sub-step.
+HaltJobNode : The HaltJobNode on success notifies the metadata to mark the completion of a job in the process table and takes the workflow.
+TermJobNode : The TermJobNode on success notifies the metadata to mark the failure of a process in the process table.